Blocking ads removes funding from us!

 The first five days with the TicWatch Pro

-On the TicWatch Pro ships with wearOS 1.1.
-On the first day after several attempts to get a software update none was suggested.
-Today the update for the watch finally came and is now running on the latest version 1.4.
+The TicWatch Pro comes with wearOS 1.1.
+On the first day after several attempts to get a software update, none was suggested.
+Today the update for the watch finally arrived and is now running on the latest version 1.4.
 Now let's get to the design:

 The test device here comes with a leather strap, which is only made of leather on the front.
 On the underside you will find a silicone bracelet, which is very soft to the touch.
 I don't know whether the watch is suitable for the water thanks to the leather strap.
 The watch itself is waterproof, for swimming in the pool or for showering.